bg-write/how-i-got-my-first-dev-job/README.md

 ## APPLY (50 minutes)
 *Networking for people who hate networking.*

 Networking can feel gross and unnatural, especially for us introverts.
 It’s also 100% necessary.
 I wish it wasn’t.
 However, the right people aren’t going to pluck us out of obscurity and base our value only on the quality of our work.
 I know, because at first I just waited around and focused on *only* coding by myself.
-No one does anything on their own, and most companies aren't interested in hiring lone wolves.
+But no one does anything on their own, and most companies aren't interested in hiring lone wolves.

 People get jobs for many different reasons.
 Many of those reasons, good or bad, are beyond our control.
 Some of those reasons remain mysteries to us (and sometimes even to the people who hire us!).
 The one thing you can control is how you grow and treat your network and support system.

 Every weekday, **submit at least 1 new application**, with your resume tailored specifically to the job description; **send 1 cold email/LinkedIn message** to a senior software engineer at a company you like and wish to learn more about how they got into their role; **attend 1 networking event or Hackathon**; or **complete 1 part of the interview process** (the initial phoner, a live coding challenge, etc).
 Even spending 50 minutes researching a company and writing out potential questions for an upcoming interview is a good use of time.

 You can do all the above in one day too if possible, and which I encourage.
 At the very least, just aim to do one of these things that puts you out there and connects you to the outside world.

 Some engineers and recruiters will recommend that you send 40+ applications a week.
 If you can do that, go for it; I've had friends who did this and succeeded.
-However, from the past year of trial-and-error, I found that a few very thoughtful and intentional applications and connections were more helpful than a million generic applications quickly thrown into the void.
+However, from the past year of trial-and-error, I found that a few very thoughtful and intentional connections were more helpful than a million generic applications quickly thrown into the void.

 It was because of my network and personal connections that I landed my first production environment Agile-team work (Patrick!), my first paid work as an engineer (Sophia!), and my first full-time job offer (Patrick, again!) all of whom I kept in touch with throughout the past year, even just to check in and gossip about Kevin Bacon.
 Don’t just reach out to people only when you need someone; check in on them, too.
-* **ACTION STEP #1**: Before you do any networking, make sure your **LinkedIn** profile is ace and that you're taking advantage of everything LinkedIn has to offer.
+* **ACTION STEP #1**: Before you do any networking, make sure your **LinkedIn** profile is ace and that you're taking advantage of everything it has to offer.
 (Here’s [my profile](https://www.linkedin.com/in/brady-gerber/), which I'm always trying to improve.)
-Two books I also recommend to help clean up your LinkedIn profiles (and learn how to write excellent cold introduction messages) are Steve Dalton’s [The 2-Hour Job Search](https://2hourjobsearch.com/) and Nick Bull’s [Win The Interview Game](https://wintheinterviewgame.com/).
+Two books I recommend to help clean up your LinkedIn profiles (and learn how to write excellent cold introduction messages) are Steve Dalton’s [The 2-Hour Job Search](https://2hourjobsearch.com/) and Nick Bull’s [Win The Interview Game](https://wintheinterviewgame.com/).

 ![Image](https://doodleipsum.com/700?i=e712a623e3bb96e6940b4fd130045026)